Resolution 3771 - Amended Plat - Becker's AdditionRESOLUTION NO. 3771

 5. Natural Environment: The property exhibits few, if any,

-inherent risl�s to -public health and safety.
+inherent ris s to public health and safety.
 Flooding, earth-

 quakes, and other similar natural hazards are unlikely.

-B. EFFECTS ON WILDLIFE AND WILDLTFE HABITAT:
+B. EFFECTS ON WILDLIFE AND WILDLIFE HABITAT:

 The lot division will not have a direct impact on wildlife